 Natalie tried to take her punishment like a champ, kicking slightly as she clenched her eyes shut.
 “Owwww,” she whined at the stingy swats.

-Her foster dad kept up the spanking, alternating between her cheeks and sit spots, watching as the light pink darkened and the 12 year old began kicking slightly.
+Her foster dad kept up the spanking, alternating between her cheeks and sit spots, watching as the light pink darkened and the 12-year-old began kicking slightly.
 Peter didn’t spank her as severely as he’d initially felt necessary, feeling a little bad for her.
 After all, she’d been through a lot these last few weeks.
 But he also wanted to make sure that he lived by his word that she would be punished adequately, and that it was painful enough for her to remember it next time she thought about lying to him.

 “Please no moreeee,” Natalie whined, “I’m sorryyyy!”
 She grasped onto the chair leg to keep herself from reaching back.
-In the moment she didn’t realize the spanking wasn’t quite as hard as normal; it was still painful and humiliating!
+At the moment she didn’t realize the spanking wasn’t quite as hard as normal; it was still painful and humiliating!

 Peter stopped for a moment, figuring her cherry red bottom had received nearly enough.
 But to really drive the message home, he knew he’d have to make an impression.
 “Almost finished, Natty,” he said.
 “But this isn’t the first time we’ve had a discussion about your lying, so twelve more… and with the spoon.”

 “Noooo,” she begged.
-“Please not that!”
+“Please, not that!”

 Peter ignored her pleas as he punctuated each word with a swat of the wooden spoon.
 “Do.”
 SMACK!
 “Not.”
 SMACK!
 “Lie.”
 SMACK!
 “To.”
 SMACK!
 “Me.”
 SMACK!
 “Again.”
 SMACK!